Maryland Guardianship & Conservatorship Attorneys

 Even when a person is comatose or unable to communicate in any way, finding incompetency or incapacity is a process with many strong emotions often attached to it.
 The issue gets far more complicated with individuals who believe they should have independence and are struggling with mental illness, a debilitating disease, or injury.
 Simply because someone has a mental illness or a debilitating injury does not mean that they lack mental capacity to make decisions for themselves.
 In fact, many people can lead relatively normal lives and handle their own finances.
 Similarly, some people may appear relatively healthy and mentally functional in many respects, but may somehow be unable to handle certain aspects of their lives.

 There are many ways to define competency and many ways to test for competency.
 Guardianships and conservatorships are not one-size fits all solutions.
 For instance, some people are truly unable to make any decisions for the rest of their lives, but others may improve their mental and physical capabilities with time and therapy – rendering an established guardianship in need of amending, or unnecessary.
 Some individuals may need assistance managing their money as part of a conservatorship, but others may also need assistance in investing that money and making decisions regarding medical care providers.
 Whatever the case, every person in need is different.
-The guardianship and conservatorship attorneys at Altman & Associates know that every client is different, and that every situation of this type is difficult for everyone involved.
-That’s why the attorneys at Altman & Associates never use “forms” and treat every client as an individual on every matter.
+We understand that every client is different, and that every situation of this type is difficult for everyone involved.
+That’s why our firm doesn’t use “forms” and we treat every client as an individual on every matter.

 When your loved one is in need of more than just a helping hand, it is a serious matter full of legal complexities.
 You should avail yourself of the law and your options by contacting an understanding and knowledgeable attorney.
-With decades of experience and exceptional personal attention to every client, the Maryland guardianship attorneys at Altman & Associates are here to help.
-We have convenient office locations in Columbia and Rockville.
+With decades of experience and exceptional personal attention to every client, we are here to help.
+We have convenient office locations in Columbia, Rockville, D.C., McLean and Tysons Corner.
 Contact us by phone at (301) 468-3220 or online to schedule a consultation.